Nathanahell/manchester/README.md

 git subtree pull --prefix=path/to/your/folder repo_name branch_name --squash
 ```

 If you have any idea for an easier updating of the arsenal-cheats/ repository.
-I am all ears.
+I'm all ears.

 ## Documentation